Skip To Content

 Search for a private education loan using FASTChoice.

 All billing is communicated electronically through the SAC, so you will not receive a paper bill in the mail.
 Each month a reminder will be sent to your university email account when a new billing statement posted to the SAC.
-You may share account access with parents, spouse or other sponsors through the SAC.
+You may share account access with parents, spouse or other individuals through the SAC.

 A late payment fee of $100 will be added to your account if you have not completed payment arrangements by the due date.
 Monthly finance charges (1.25% per month; 15% APR) are added to unpaid account balances.
 In addition, blocks are placed on student accounts with unpaid balances.
-An account block keeps you from registering for future semesters and prevents you from receiving grades, a transcript or your diploma.
+An account block keeps you from registering for future semesters and prevents you from receiving grades, a transcript, or your diploma.

 If your account is delinquent after 90 days, it will be placed with a collection agency.
 You will be responsible for paying all fees and expenses incurred by CCU in the collection of your account balance.